The Best Lenses for Family Photography: A Guide

 The Best Lenses for Family Photography

-When I’m heading out to photograph a family on a normal day I carry the following lenses: the Canon EF 35mm f/1.4L II USM, the Canon RF 35mm f/1.8 IS Macro STM, the Canon RF 50mm f/1.2L USM and the Canon EF 85mm f/1.4L IS USM
+When I’m heading out to photograph a family on a normal day I carry the following lenses: The Canon RF 50mm f/1.2L USM, the Canon 35mm f/1.4L VCM (a recent upgrade from the RF 35mm f/1.8 MACRO STM), the Canon RF 85mm f/1.2L USM and often now the Canon RF 24-105mm f/2.8L USM Z

-I usually work with two cameras, the Canon 1DX Mark II and the EOS R5.
-I’ll tend to have a 35mm lens on one and either the 85mm or the 50mm on the other.
+I usually work with two cameras, both Canon EOS R5 Mark II which is a fantastic camera for family photography, and you can read more of my thoughts on the Canon EOS R5 Mark II and my other recent favourite the Canon EOS R6 Mark III which will suit those with slightly lower budgets who still want the best that modern technology can offer.
+On my two Canon EOS R5 Mark II cameras, I’ll tend to have a 35mm lens on one and either the 85mm or the 50mm on the other.
 Often it will be the 85mm outside or the 50mm indoors.
-Sometimes if I’m indoors I’ll just shoot with the EOS R5 and change lenses.

 Why 85mm outside and 50mm inside?
 The 85mm gives me a bit more reach and kids run around a lot so I find that extra length helpful outside.
 But, inside there’s often less room to move around and so the 50mm is a better focal length giving me the option for both beautiful close-up portraits without distortion and also a wider view to include the environment of the family home.

 But that’s not what I started with.
-When I initially set up my business my first lens purchases were the Canon EF 24-70 f/2.8L USM (the mark 1 version, I’ve since upgraded), the Canon EF 70-200mm f/2.8L USM (which I still have) and the Canon EF 50mm f/1.4 USM (which I have upgraded multiple times as you will read about below).
+When I initially set up my business my first lens purchases were the Canon EF 24-70 f/2.8L USM (the mark 1 version which I upgraded in the EF version before purchasing the RF version on my switch to mirrorless), the Canon EF 70-200mm f/2.8L USM and the Canon EF 50mm f/1.4 USM (which I have upgraded multiple times as you will read about below).
 Quite a different set up, so what’s changed?

 Primes vs zooms